Robin66/mental_wellbeing_awareness_agent/README.md

-# Mental health awareness chatbot
+# Mental well-being awareness chatbot

-This conversational agent is build to support police officers to keep an eye on their mental health.
+This conversational agent is build to support police officers to keep an eye on their mental well-being.
 The agent uses the Stress First Aid method to walk users through a mental health checkup.

 This project is the master thesis work of Robin Cromjongh.
 Once published, the resulting thesis report will be linked here.